foobarops/gitlab-proxy/README.md

 docker run -p 8080:8080 --platform amd64 -ti --entrypoint /bin/sh gitlab-proxy
 ```
 # Further improvements
-## Add more features like caching, rate limiting, etc
-Cache the responses from Gitlab API.
-This will reduce the number of requests to Gitlab API and improve the performance of the proxy.
-However, it will increase the complexity of the proxy because it will need to manage the cache, evict the cache, etc.
+## Configure cache
+Caching can be done using a tool like Caffeine, Ehcache, Redis, etc. Alternatively, the cache can be implemented using a tool like Spring Cache, etc.
+The cache can be configured using annotations like @Cacheable, @CachePut, @CacheEvict, etc.
 A force flag can be added to endpoints to force the proxy to fetch the data from Gitlab API and update the cache.
+## Add more features like rate limiting, etc
 Rate limiting can be used to prevent abuse of the proxy.
 For example, the proxy can limit the number of requests per second, per minute, per user, per IP, etc. It can be done using a tool like RateLimiter, etc.

 ## Add more endpoints to the proxy like /projects, /users, etc